jfodera/Weather-Music/lab4/README.md

 Promt 19: When the user changes the pick a school dropdown, update the title shown on the page and the title of the tab accordingly
 How I used it: New backend.js

-Promt 20:
+Promt 20: When the user changes the dropdown menu, also change the placeholder data in Current weather and spotify playlist accordingly
-How I used it:
+How I used it: new Backend.js

 Promt 21:
 How I used it: